wevsty/RDPBlocker/README.md

 $(SPDLOG_LIB)
 ```

-If you need to compile and install the wizard, you will also need Inno setup Compilers.
+If you need to compile and install the wizard, you will also need Inno setup compilers.